d4rkl04f/VisionWorkshop/2.faces/readme.md

 ### CLM Tracker

 The application of the shape model is effectively trying to map a variation of known points to the specified source image.
 One approach to this is called constrained local model (CLM).
 There is a JavaScript implementation of CLM called, [CLM Tracker](https://github.com/auduno/clmtrackr).
 The embedded shape model makes CLM Tracker a bit heavy at 2.4 MB, but serves its purpose well.

-### Document Setup

-The boilerplate we created in the previous section to put the video stream onto a canvas, represents the same code we will need to perform facial alignment.
-If you developed this locally in the previous exercise, then make a copy of that document.
-You can alternatively start from "1.getting.started/3.canvas.html".

-The core document elements we want to use are the "video" and "canvas" tags, and then a "script" tag to include the CLM Tracker library.
-As with Tracking.JS, CLM Tracker is not available on a CDN, so you will have to download it and include it in your document, or use the version included with this workshop repository.
-While you can keep the "video" and "canvas" set to 320x240, this exercise is more enjoyable with a higher video stream resolution of 640x480.

-    <video width="640" height="480" preload autoplay loop muted></video>
-    <canvas width="640" height="480"></canvas>

-    <script src="../lib/clmtracker.js"></script>

 ### Tracking Hooks